lancs-net/SDQ/README.md

 Scootplayer
 -----------
 An unmodified version of Scootplayer was used.
 This can be found [here](https://github.com/broadbent/scootplayer).
-Ask Mu for the dataset.
+Dataset is available upon request.
 I'll see if we still have the various MPDs, but they are easy to create and modify.

 Tools
 -----